zama-ai/concrete-ml/docs/onnx_support.md

-# Compilation of ONNX Models
+# ONNX Support

 In addition to **Concrete-ML** models and to [custom models in torch](torch_support.md), it is also possible to directly compile ONNX models.
-This can be particularly appealing, notably to import models trained with Keras (see [in this subsection](compilation_onnx.md#post-training-quantization).
-It can also be interesting in the context of QAT (see [in this subsection](compilation_onnx.md#importing-an-already-trained-model-with-quantized-aware-training)), since lot of ONNX are available on the web.
+This can be particularly appealing, notably to import models trained with Keras (see [in this subsection](onnx_support.md#post-training-quantization).
+It can also be interesting in the context of QAT (see [in this subsection](onnx_support.md#importing-an-already-trained-model-with-quantized-aware-training)), since lot of ONNX are available on the web.

 ## ONNX models